What's in a name? $4.4b City Rail Link tunnel boring machine has her work cut out

 "Tunnel boring machines have to have names," explains CRL chief executive Sean Sweeney from his L17 boardroom in the AMP tower on Lower Albert St.

 "It's traditional because tunnellers are superstitious.
-The names the machines are given area always female."
+The names the machines are given are always female."

 He's talking about the machine which will in the next year begin digging the C3 or most expensive part of Auckland's City Rail Link project, where costs increased in April from $3.4b to $4.4b due to original estimates dating back to 2014, high construction sector inflation and the project's scope and size expanding to accommodate larger-than-expected passenger numbers and usage.